 When ON is selected, all doors lock automatically when the speed of the vehicle reaches 15 mph (24 km/h).
-Press and hold the SELECT button when in this display until "ON" or "OFF" appears to make your selection.
+Push and hold the RIGHT arrow button when in this display until "ON" or "OFF" appears to make your selection.